edcarp/genomics-r-intro/_episodes/01-introduction.md

  project file, **dc_genomics_r.Rproj**.
 All RStudio projects end with the "**.Rproj**" file extension.

+>## Tip: Make your project more reproducible with Packrat
+> One of the most wonderful and also frustrating aspects of working with R is
+> managing packages.
+We will talk more about them, but packages (e.g. ggplot2)
+> are add-ons that extend what you can do with R. Unfortunately it is very
+> common that you may run into versions of R and/or R packages that are not
+> compatible.
+This may make it difficult for someone to run your R script using
+> their version of R or a given R package, and/or make it more difficult to run
+> their scripts on your machine.
+[Packrat](https://rstudio.github.io/packrat/)
+> is an RStudio add-on that will associate your packages and project so that
+> your work is more portable and reproducible.
+To turn on Packrat click on
+> the <KBD>Tools</KBD> menu and select <KBD>Project Options</KBD>.
+Under
+> **Packrat** check off "**Use packrat with this project**" and follow any
+> installation instructions.
+{: .callout}

 ## Creating your first R script

 Now that we are ready to start exploring R, we will want to keep a record of the